The latest updates on Swiss and international democracy

 Now, as heads of state and leaders like Donald Trump, Xi Jinping, Vladimir Putin and Victor Orbán struggle to find sustainable solutions to their nations’ problems, can mayors across the world offer the kind of democratic leadership people are asking for in times of crisis?

-- If mayors ruledexternal link – a look back at late political scientist Benjamin Barber addressing the issue of pandemics, democracy and local leadership
+- If mayors ruled – a look back at late political scientist Benjamin Barber addressing the issue of pandemics, democracy and local leadership

 - Back to business – local leaders in Switzerland will also be legislating again soon after the government announced the end of the “emergency situation” for June 19